-We encourage you to use social media to engage with the public and members of our campus community.
-If you use social media on behalf of the University, you should understand and follow the University of Denver Social Media Policy as well as these guiding principles (also available as a PDF).
+The University of Denver encourages you to use social media as a tool to engage with the public and members of our campus community.
+Before you begin to use social media on behalf of the University, you should schedule a social media consultation.

 If you have a vested interest in something you are discussing online, point it out.

 You and your readers are real people, so talk to them that way.
-Use an authentic voice, and feel free to express your personality.
+Use an authentic, conversational voice, and feel free to show your personality.
 Don't lecture or broadcast repeated promotional messages; instead, encourage conversation with open-ended content that invites readers to respond.

 If you want people to read your content, write about things that your audience will value.
 Your social communication doesn't have to be all DU all the time.
 Remember: DU is here to create, share and apply knowledge.
 Use social media to provide unique, informed perspectives on non-DU topics that are relevant to your audience.